 Risk Assessments and Policies

 A series of comprehensive risk assessments are in the process of being finalised.
 These are currently in the process of being approved by our school governors, LEA and unions.
 Some school policies have also been updated in order to reflect the changed environment in which children will work.
-These will be updated and located here for you to view as they are approved by governors.

 When will school open?